Internet backbone

-The Internet backbone may be defined by the principal data routes between large, strategically interconnected computer networks and core routers of the Internet.
-These data routes are hosted by commercial, government, academic and other high-capacity network centers, as well as the Internet exchange points and network access points, that exchange Internet traffic between the countries, continents, and across the oceans.
-Internet service providers, often Tier 1 networks, participate in Internet backbone traffic by privately negotiated interconnection agreements, primarily governed by the principle of settlement-free peering.
+The Internet backbone is the principal data routes between large, strategically interconnected computer networks and core routers of the Internet.
+These data routes are hosted by commercial, government, academic and other high-capacity network centers as well as the Internet exchange points and network access points, which exchange Internet traffic internationally.
+Internet service providers (ISPs) participate in Internet backbone traffic through privately negotiated interconnection agreements, primarily governed by the principle of settlement-free peering.

 The Internet, and consequently its backbone networks, do not rely on central control or coordinating facilities, nor do they implement any global network policies.
-The resilience of the Internet results from its principal architectural features, most notably the idea of placing as few network state and control functions as possible in the network elements and instead relying on the endpoints of communication to handle most of the processing to ensure data integrity, reliability, and authentication.
+The resilience of the Internet results from its principal architectural features, such as the idea of placing as few network state and control functions as possible in the network elements, instead relying on the endpoints of communication to handle most of the processing to ensure data integrity, reliability, and authentication.
 In addition, the high degree of redundancy of today's network links and sophisticated real-time routing protocols provide alternate paths of communications for load balancing and congestion avoidance.

 The largest providers, known as Tier 1 networks, have such comprehensive networks that they do not purchase transit agreements from other providers.

 Infrastructure

 The Internet backbone consists of many networks owned by numerous companies.
-Optical fiber trunk lines consist of many fiber cables bundled to increase capacity, or bandwidth.

 Fiber-optic communication remains the medium of choice for Internet backbone providers for several reasons.
-Fiber-optics allow for fast data speeds and large bandwidth, they suffer relatively little attenuation, allowing them to cover long distances with few repeaters, and they are also immune to crosstalk and other forms of electromagnetic interference which plague electrical transmission.
+Fiber-optics allow for fast data speeds and large bandwidth, suffer relatively little attenuation — allowing them to cover long distances with few repeaters — and are immune to crosstalk and other forms of electromagnetic interference.

 The real-time routing protocols and redundancy built into the backbone is also able to reroute traffic in case of a failure.
 The data rates of backbone lines have increased over time.
 In 1998, all of the United States' backbone networks had utilized the slowest data rate of 45 Mbit/s.
 However, technological improvements allowed for 41 percent of backbones to have data rates of 2,488 Mbit/s or faster by the mid 2000s.